Trip Summary and Itinerary Map

 - Bear viewing from specially designed vehicles with outdoor observation platform

-- Convenient charter flights Winnipeg/ Churchill return + hotel accommodation on full board
+- Convenient charter between Winnipeg & Churchill plus hotel accommodation with full board

 - Loan of cold-weather gear and boots during your trip